Benchmarking the Impact of Data Leakage on the Performance of Knowledge Graph Embedding Models for Biomedical Link Prediction

 Abstract

-In recent years, Knowledge Graphs (KGs) have gained significant attention for their ability to organize complex biomedical knowledge into entities and relationships.
+In recent years, Knowledge Graphs (KGs) have received increasing attention for their ability to organize complex biomedical knowledge into structured representations of entities and relations.
 Knowledge Graph Embedding (KGE) models facilitate efficient exploration of KGs by learning compact data representations.
 These models are increasingly applied to biomedical KGs for link prediction, for instance to uncover new therapeutic uses for existing drugs.

 Article activity feed